jtremblay/ShotgunMG/README.md

 ### KEGG
 KEGG orthologs (KO) assignment is done using kofamscan available here: https://www.genome.jp/ftp/tools/kofam_scan/kofam_scan-1.3.0.tar.gz.
 In order to run kofamscan, you will need to have the HMM profiles of each KO - available here: https://www.genome.jp/ftp/db/kofam/profiles.tar.gz - and also the KO link file - available here: https://www.genome.jp/ftp/db/kofam/ko_list.gz.
 Another file needed to link each KO to their associated pathway and/or module is available here: https://https://jtremblay.github.io/files/kegg_ref_pathways_modules_combined.tsv.gz.
 Once downloaded, uncompress these files and move them into their location which should be $INSTALL_HOME/databases/kofam/<date>/.
 Double check their path in the .ini file under the [kofamscan] and [parse_kofam] sections.
 KOfamscan generates lots of intermediate files which can actually make it impossible to use for large metagenomes.
 To circumvent this issue, you can concatenate all kofam individual profiles (```cat ./profiles/K* > kofam.hmm``` and run hmmpress ```hmmpress kofam.hmm```).
-Once done this kofam.hmm file can be used with the ```hmmsearch``` software - see KEGG section downstream.
+Once done this kofam.hmm file can be used with the ```hmmsearch``` software.
 Our internal benchmarks showed that hmmsearch and kofamscan gave identical results (i.e. for both methods, each gene pointed to the same KO).

 ## Setting up files needed by the pipeline